petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/web-server-service.md

 - `LCP_LOGROTATE_SCHEDULE`: Defines the schedule for automatic rotation (using a Cron schedule syntax, in UTC±00).

-- `LCP_LOGROTATE_FILE_SIZE`: Defines a maximum size for log files before they are automatically rotated.
+- `LCP_LOGROTATE_FILE_SIZE`: Defines a maximum size for log files before they are rotated automatically.

 - `LCP_LOGROTATE_FILE_COUNT`: Defines the maximum number of rotated log files to keep in the container.